 Year-round, help is never far away with faculty liaison librarians, desk services and roving help on hand to provide further support.

 Computers & Wi-Fi

 We’ve invested heavily in providing outstanding facilities and IT to support your learning.

 We provide a wide range of IT services to support your learning, including:

-- computer rooms across campus with 3,000 networked computers – many accessible 24/7
+- computer rooms across campus with over 3,000 networked computers – many accessible 24/7

 - free Wi-Fi widely available across campus

 - mobile apps to help you find the nearest available PC, view your timetable and access services

 - free installation of Office 365 Professional Plus on your PC, Mac or mobile device